 If the interface between the Ada units and the library routine being called does not adequately address the issue of naming, generation and delivery of exceptions across the interface, then the vulnerabilities as expressed in subclause 6.50 of ISO/IEC 24772-1:2022 apply.

-6.50.2 Guidance to language users
+6.50.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.50.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.50.5 of ISO/IEC 24772-1:2022.

 Ensure that the interfaces with libraries written in other languages are compatible in the naming and generation of exceptions.